Sublease agreement for commercial property: landlord involvement

 Commercial lease law is regulated primarily by the Landlord and Tenant Act 1954, amended many times.
 Account has also been taken of:

-In balancing the codes with the law and the interest of the landlord, we have tried to comply with the codes but nevertheless, have preferred the interest of the landlord where there may be a difference.
+In balancing the codes with the law and the landlord's interest landlord, we have tried to comply with the codes but nevertheless, have favoured protecting the landlord where there may be a difference.

 Alternatives to this document

 We offer two subleases.
-This version has been drawn for circumstances where the head landlord requires deeper and more detailed involvement in the relationship between himself and the new subtenant.
-If you don't need these provisions, you may be interested to look at: Underlease agreement for commercial property.
+This version has been drawn for circumstances where the landlord requires deeper and more detailed involvement in the relationship between himself and the new subtenant.
+If you don't need these provisions, you may be interested to look at this alternative commercial property underlease agreement.

 Note that this document is not suitable for subletting residential tenancy agreements.
 In those situations, we recommend cancelling the original and using a new tenancy agreement to let the property to the new tenants.